agritheory/check_run/docs/configuration.md

 Similarly, the `Employee` doctype includes new `Mode of Payment`, `Bank`, and `Bank Account` fields in the "Salary Details" section.
 The `Mode of Payment` value will show in a Check Run, and the system uses the `Bank` and `Bank Account` values for electronic payments.

 ![Employee doctype detail showing the expanded Salary Details section with new fields for Mode of Payment, Bank, and Bank Account.](./assets/ConfigEmployee.png)

+## Permissions
+It is a frequent control in larger organizations that the person who processes payables is not the same person who prints and/or signs checks.
+Check Run facilitates this by requiring that user have "Submit" permissions to execute "Process Check Run" and "Print" permissions to download Checks or ACH files.